-As a streamer, adding alerts to your Twitch, YouTube, or Mixer stream is usually one of the first things you do once you start taking things a bit more seriously.
+As a streamer, adding alerts to your Twitch or YouTube stream is usually one of the first things you do once you start taking things a bit more seriously.

 Setting up Twitch alerts, while easy once you learn how, can be confusing at first since there are so many different ways to add new notifications to your stream.

 In this guide I’ll go over your options for adding alerts to your stream using OBS Studio, and give you a quick “how to” for each.